jfroelich/rss-reader/src/raspberry-jam/transform-telemetry-elements-notes.md

 tested this recently, just an assumption.

 # TODO
+* filter_tracking_imgs should accept a base url parameter, and should not filter images from that host.
+This way, feeds from that host still work
 * Write tests
 * It should be possible to detect cross-origin or cross-domain requests and possibly treat those differently.
 This requires knowledge of the url of the